 Freelance Writers Asked to Do 1-2 Minor Revisions

-Because the revisions were not significant enough, there were no consequences.
+Because the modifications were not significant enough, there were no consequences.
 Although the changes were necessary, most freelance writers deem them insignificant.
 The amount of work entailed usually does not take much time.

 Freelance Writers Asked to Do 2-3 Extensive Revisions

-Most writers view it as a learning process if they are working with new clients.
-Over time, such viewpoint changes.
-If they were to do extensive revisions each time they submit an article, the pressure mounts.
+Most writers view it as a learning process when working with new clients.
+Over time, such viewpoints change.
+The pressure mounts if they were to do extensive revisions each time they submit an article.

 The thought of not being competent enough and losing a job causes stress levels to build up.
 Furthermore, eroding self-confidence compounds mental distress.
 Caught in a downward spiral, they lose motivation and quit.